 Know Your Path

 By day those stones on your favorite path are crucial for crossing the mud that accumulates after rain, but in low light the whole thing can be one big, sloppy tripping hazard.
 The trail you think you know can be treacherous in the evening, so stick to hard, even surfaces and leave exploration for daylight hours.
-Your dog and your dog's insurance plan will thank you.

 It Starts With You